-The Democratic governor of New York was in the moment simply engaging in a colloquial response to a frequent adversary when he rebuked Republican President Donald Trump’s boast that he could carry Cuomo’s very Democrat-leaning state against presidential rival Joe Biden.
+The Democratic governor of New York was, in the moment, simply engaging in a colloquial response to a frequent adversary when he refuted Republican President Donald Trump’s boast that he could carry Cuomo’s very Democrat-leaning state against presidential rival Joe Biden.

-That doesn’t mean those on all sides of the aisle and ticket window aren’t interested.
-A Nevada lawmaker attempted to introduce a bill to allow betting on politics in 2014, but got nowhere.
+That doesn’t mean those on both sides of the aisle and ticket window aren’t interested.
+A Nevada lawmaker attempted to introduce a bill to allow betting on politics in 2014 but got nowhere.

 FanDuel CEO Matt King told Yahoo!
-Finance in 2019 that offering bets on the 2020 presidential election was a goal of the company.
+Finance in 2019 that offering bets on the 2020 presidential election was a company goal.

 “We would love to offer politics.
 Frankly, we like to offer games that everybody loves to play.
 Our parent company, Flutter Entertainment, does a huge business on the Betfair exchange with political betting,” he said.
 “So, the reality is it’s just a question of: Will it be allowed from a regulatory perspective?”

 Oddsmakers like Jimmy Vaccaro and Johnny Avello continue to lobby for its legalization, with Vaccaro regularly commenting on elections on Twitter and posting “for entertainment purposes only” odds.

 i am not doing this not to shine my ass but this stuff aggrevates me to no end. did an interview with BBC concerning our ELECTION the rest of the world is interested and takes bets but we cant.

 But both admit it’s not likely coming any time soon.
 Offshore bookmakers gladly soak up all the business Americans care to offer, but using these sites puts the bettors at great risk.

 Former New Jersey Gov. Chris Chris Christie, who helped tip the first domino that allowed sports betting to become a legal possibility nationally, wishes that would change.